GeographicCone/OmenHwCtl/README.md

 * `-Command` is the command identifier, observed to be mostly constant: `0x20008` (131080) or `0x20009` (131081), defaults to the former if omitted.
 * `-CommandType` is the actual operation to be performed, for example `0x22` (34) or `0x27` (39).
 * `-Data` is the data to be passed to BIOS, for example `0x01` or `@(0x01, 0x00, 0x01, 0x00)` if passing an array.
-* `-Size` is actually the choice of the WMI method that will be used to transmit data: `hpqBIOSInt{0,4,128,1024,4096}`.
-It should be larger than the length of the data.
+* `-Size` determines the WMI method used to transmit data: `hpqBIOSInt{0,4,128,1024,4096}`, depending on how much data is expected to be returned.
+This is for reading BIOS values, which is currently not implemented.
 * `-Sign` is a shared secret, which appears to be constant, and is thus also embedded in the routine.
 If the default `@(0x53, 0x45, 0x43, 0x55)` (83, 69, 67, 85) does not work for you, you can pass a different one the same way as you would with `-Data`.

 #### Knowing What to Send